bentomhall/nih-system/homebrewery/world/player-options.md

 9th|Contact Other Plane, Mislead

 #### Deceptive Charm
-When a creature you can see targets you with an attack or an ability that causes damage, you can spend your reaction to force them to make a Charisma saving throw against your Spellcasting DC.
+When a creature you can see targets you with an attack or an ability that causes damage, you can spend your reaction to force them to make a Charisma saving throw against your spell save DC.
 On a failed save, they must target someone else if possible.
 If no other targets are valid (in range, etc.), they can continue with the effect regardless.
 This has no effect on targets immune to charm.
-You can use this feature a number of times equal to your Charisma modifier, regaining expended uses when you finish a long or short rest.
+You can use this feature a number of times equal to your Charisma modifier, regaining expended uses when you finish a short or long rest.

 #### Eldritch Interrogation
 At 6th level you learn the Whispers of the Grave invocation.
 It does not count against your normal limit of Invocations known.
 When you target a corpse with this invocation, the corpse is required to speak truthfully and answer the questions to the best of its ability even if it recognizes you as an enemy.